swillow/jax_amber/periodic_system/README.md

-# JAX_AMBER FOR PERIODIC SYSTEMS
+# JAX_AMBER FOR SYSTEMS UNDER PBC

-* Perform the molecular dynamics simulations (NVT) using jax_amber for periodic systems.
+* Perform the NVT molecular dynamics simulations for systems under the periodic boundary conditions using jax_amber.

 * It is slow in comparison with OpenMM and other MM packages.